VMware HTTP modify response

 Modifying the response status code

-environment variable is provided as the status_code
+environment variable that is provided as the status_code

 .